vlang/v/vlib/x/sessions/README.md

 ## Usage

-The sessions module provides an implemention for [session stores](#custom-stores).
+The sessions module provides an implementation for [session stores](#custom-stores).
 The session store handles the saving, storing and retrieving of data.
-You can either use a store directly yourself, or you can use the `session.Sessions` struct which is easier to use since it also handles session verification and intergrates nicely with vweb.
+You can either use a store directly yourself, or you can use the `session.Sessions` struct which is easier to use since it also handles session verification and integrates nicely with vweb.

 If you want to use `session.Sessions` in your web app the session id's will be stored using cookies.
 The best way to get started is to follow the [getting started](#getting-started) section.

 Otherwise have a look at the [advanced usage](#advanced-usage) section.